nishantsingh-ds/pikipedia/DEPLOYMENT.md

    - Check the Procfile is correct

 2. **Dependencies**
-   - Ensure `requirements.txt` includes all dependencies
+   - Ensure `pyproject.toml` includes all dependencies
    - Some platforms have size limits

 3. **Environment Variables**